azer/blog/posts/2025-05-20-the-less-is-more-engine.md

 Compare developing with an omakase framework like Ruby on Rails and setting up a simple app with a complex microservices architecture from day 1, using different languages and frameworks.
 In one case, your focus will be product.
 In the other one, it won't.

-A good technical foundation should eliminate the need to write code for every feature.
-For example; if we establish a backend system that frontend app can consume to build multiple features without needing backend to change as well for each feature, this will mean;
+A good technical foundation should eliminate the need to write new code for every feature.
+For example, imagine a backend system designed so that the frontend can build multiple features on top of it — without requiring backend changes each time.
+This leads to several advantages:

 * Less LoC / dev cost, faster & more output
 * Decoupled backend from business logic, less cost for potential pivot